Warhorst/pacman/README.md

 - fruit points and appearance change based on the current level
 - eating the fruits gives pacman points

-### Points
-- correct value based on what was eaten
-- get points for eating ghosts
-- points increase exponentially when eating ghosts while an energizer is active

 ### Graphics
 - sprites for pacman
 - sprites for ghosts